-First, here are eight practice problems exploring typical GMAT percent themes.
+First, here are eight practice problems exploring typical percent word problems on the GMAT.

 1. The original price of a suit is $200.
 The price increased 30%, and after this increase, the store published a 30% off coupon for a one-day sale.
 Given that the consumers who used the coupon on sale day were getting 30% off the increased price, how much did these consumers pay for the suit?